Vector35/binaryninja-api/docs/getting-started.md

         * `binaryninja:///bin/ls?expr=sub_2830` - open the given file and navigate to the function: `sub_2830`
         * `binaryninja:///bin/ls?expr=.text` - open the given file and navigate to the start address of the `.text` section
         * `binaryninja:///bin/ls?expr=.text+6b` - open the given file and navigate to the hexadecimal offset `6b` from the `.text` section.
-    * URLs For referencing remote file files either the url should be prefixed with `binaryninja:` and optionally suffixed with the `expr` query parameter
+    * URLs For referencing remote file files either the URL should be prefixed with `binaryninja:` and optionally suffixed with the `expr` query parameter
         * `binaryninja:file://<remote_path>?expr=[.data + 400]` - Download the remote file and navigate to the address at `.data` plus `0x400`

 ## Status Bar